SEO Made Simple: A Step-by-Step Guide for 2026

 How does SEO work?

 Google crawls the websites it finds on the internet.
 It goes from link to link across websites.
-The way SEO works is that we add elements to our websites that Google is looking for.
-When Google comes to a site that’s optimized, it can gather LOTS of information about our business.
+SEO works by adding elements to our websites that Google looks for.
+When Google visits an optimized site, it can gather LOTS of information about our business.
 When they crawl a website that’s not optimized, they don’t get much information.
 Google needs the information to add to its index and share with searchers when they need info in the future.

 Why is SEO important to my website?